LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 **Data**

-*Ideally*, the same data set will be uploaded to LOST directly in a format accessible by many languages (like CSV) in the `Data/name-of-your-page/` subfolder of whatever directory you're wokring in, and then that data can be used for implementation in all languages on the page.
+*Ideally*, the same data set will be uploaded to LOST directly in a format accessible by many languages (like CSV) in the `Data/name-of-your-page/` subfolder of whatever directory you're working in, and then that data can be used for implementation in all languages on the page.
 This is not required, but is encouraged.

 # FREQUENTLY ASKED QUESTIONS